 The Contract API provides information about Akamai contracts and the products included in those contracts.
 With this API, you can retrieve product information by contract ID or reporting group ID for a specified time frame.

 Contracts.
-When using this API, your level of access depends on the contracts your Akamai Control Center username is associated with.
+When using this API, your level of access depends on the contracts your Control Center username is associated with.
 If your username is not associated with the

 contractIdyou select, then the request fails.
 To understand contracts, you need to understand how accounts work at Akamai.
 Akamai customers access all their services via an account key.
-While administrators may have access to more than one account, in general they provision all their web assets under a single account.
+While administrators may have access to more than one account, in general, they provision all their web assets under a single account.
 Within an account, there are one or more contracts, each of which has a fixed term of service during which specified Akamai products and optional modules are active.

-Reporting Groups.
+Reporting groups.
 A reporting group is a logical grouping of multiple content provider (CP) codes that consolidates reporting for a contract.
 When using this API to retrieve information by reporting group, the request fails if your username is not associated with the contract that the reporting group supports.
 In addition, your user account needs to include the CPCode Rep Group role in order to run the reporting group operations.
 Reporting groups are provisioned by Akamai.
-To request reporting groups or get more information, open a ticket under 'Support' in Control Center or contact your account representative.
+To request reporting groups or get more information, open a ticket under 'Support' in Control Center or contact your account team.